KnowPulse-KnowledgeBase/grant-and-budget-writing/_episodes/Writing a grant budget.md

 teaching: 5
 exercises: 10
 questions:
+- "How do I determine costs to a project?"
 - "Where do I start with preparing a budget?"
-- "How do I determine costs to a project?"
 - "Are there examples of budgets I can work from?"
 objectives:
 - "Learn how to plan and write up a budget"
 keypoints:
 - "Know the funding agency guidelines for spending _before_ you start"
 - "Find the people in your organisation who can help you"
-- "Make sure you have costs of benefits built into your salary totals"
+- "Make sure you have costs of benefits built into salary totals"
 - "Build inflation into salary costs over the course of the project"
-- "Shop around and get quotes for high priced consumables and services- you'll need them!"
+- "Shop around and get quotes for high priced consumables and services"
 ---
 ## Large-scale grants